 Presented information in area 1 shall be is non-static, as related to a dynamic traffic scenario, and optimized to reduce obstruction.

 Presented information in area 2 may be static information such as the vehicle speed.
-Non [Information from the entertainment system or phone or both (e.g. incoming calls, play lists, etc.) is not considered-driving related information is not and shall not be displayed by the FVA], while a human driver is performing the Dynamic Driving Task (DDT), except information related to an incoming phone call.
+Non [Information from the entertainment system or phone or both (e.g. incoming calls, play lists, etc.) is not considered-driving related information is not and shall not be displayed by the FVA], while a driver is performing the Dynamic Driving Task (DDT), except information related to an incoming phone call.

 Manual adjustment of FVA by the driver shall be possible (e.g. for an optimised contrast or a complete switch off if necessary).